 Summary – Visit New England’s Casinos – The Final Chapter

 New England has a lot to offer.
-Eight years ago, when I created NETimeGambling, it was a passion project to highlight New England as a casino destination.
+When I created NETimeGambling, it was a passion project to highlight New England as a casino destination.
 Who knew it would grow to nine casinos?

 - New England has three large casino resorts that could compete in Vegas with most on the Strip.